chrisgleissner/loom-webflux-benchmarks/README.md

     accept-count: 65000           # deeper listen backlog to buffer connection bursts
 ```

-We verified this experimentally with finer-grained probes (runtime overrides, reverted afterwards - the committed configuration is unchanged, and these probe points are not part of the committed dataset): enabling keep-alive moves the threshold from roughly ~13k to ~18–19k simultaneous users (a load that otherwise fails then completes with **zero errors**).
-It is a real but limited gain: it is still short of the committed 20k scenario, which continues to fail under both settings.
+We verified this experimentally with finer-grained probes (runtime overrides, reverted afterwards - the committed configuration is unchanged, and these probe points are not part of the committed dataset): enabling keep-alive raised the failure threshold by a few thousand simultaneous users - a real but limited gain, still short of the committed 20k scenario, which continues to fail under both settings.

 **The downsides, and why this is not the default.**

-- **It does not remove the ceiling.** Even with keep-alive enabled, the 20k and 40k scenarios still fail (~97%).
+- **It does not remove the ceiling.** Even with keep-alive enabled, the committed 20k and 40k scenarios still fail.
 The bottleneck is the *rate at which Tomcat's acceptor admits new connections*, not connection reuse, so keep-alive only shifts the threshold - it does not fix the burst case.
 A deeper `accept-count` / host `somaxconn` alone made no measurable difference in our tests.
 - **Higher steady-state resource use.** Keep-alive pins one open connection (and, under Virtual Threads, one carrier-bound socket and file descriptor) per idle client for the duration of `keep-alive-timeout`.
 With many slow or idle clients and a high `max-connections`, Tomcat holds far more concurrent connections, threads, and memory than the connection-per-request model - the opposite of the lean profile this benchmark otherwise measures.
 - **Comparability.** Changing the connection model alters Tomcat's connection-churn characteristics, breaking direct comparison with the historical results in this repository.